allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 Minimal set of gates.

 All changes to runtime are forward compatible.
-Specifically, if extinsic was added, it is retained and new version are added with larger dispatch identifiers.
+Specifically, if extrinsic was added, it is retained, and new versions are added with larger dispatch identifiers.
-If storage was added, it is migrated by relevant runtime code on upgrade to new version.
-Storage is not ugprade in place as there consumers which may not be able to read it after it is changed.
-Same relates to events.
+If storage was added, it is migrated by relevant runtime code on upgrade to the new version.
+Storage is not upgraded in place as consumers may not be able to read it after it is changed.
+The same relates to events.

-Runtime was upraded on Dali Rococo Testnet and was producing blocks here at for several hours.
+Runtime was upgraded on Dali Rococo Testnet and produced blocks for several hours.

-Commit form which release is done passed full set of relevant check on protected main branch.
+Commit form that confirms release is done, passed the full set of relevant checks on the protected main branch.
 You cannot force push.
-Each protocol on chain has ability to stop operating as of decision of its governance without dependency on runtime upgrade.
+Each protocol on the chain can stop operating as a decision of its governance without dependency on runtime upgrade.

-Resonable represenatives of stakeholders approved release to Piccaso.
+Reasonable representatives of stakeholders approved the release to Piccaso.

 All pallets included in Picasso runtime has sufficient amount of audit.